Hormones That Decrease With Age and Your Options

 Surely the fact that the body's hormones decrease with age is not good news.
-Especially once we know what happens to the body as the result of not having enough hormones.
-Luckily, each of the hormones I mentioned above can be improved and restored to a more healthy level.
+Especially once we know what happens to the body as the result of not having enough of these important substances.
+Luckily, each of the hormones I mentioned above can be improved and restored to a more youthful and healthy level.

-There is much more information available about our many hormones.
+There is much more information available about the body's many hormones.
 My recommendation is to educate yourself and speak with your doctor about beginning or advancing an effective anti-aging protocol.

 Lastly, I would like to say that we usually know better than anyone when we are not feeling or functioning as well as we did in the past, and many times hormones are involved.